PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 effects into two output columns.

 The frontend cache deliberately uses caller-defined ordered keys.
-A physical template provider should include circuit identity, code geometry, detector schema, temporal horizon, and noise-support topology in its key.
+A physical cached slice provider should include circuit identity, code geometry, detector schema, temporal horizon, and noise-support topology in its key.
 It should not include instance-only relabeling state.
 The surface providers use bounded LRU caches; there is no second cache implementation in the Rust slicing layer.